-If you are a United States person, when you sell, exchange or otherwise dispose of the bonds, you generally will recognize capital gain or loss equal to the difference between the amount you realize on the transaction and your tax basis in the bonds (except that any amount attributable to accrued and unpaid interest will be treated as a payment of interest for U.S. federal income tax purposes, which will be taxable as described above).
-Your tax basis in a bond generally will equal the cost of the bond to you.
-If you are an individual and have held the bond being sold, exchanged or otherwise disposed of for more than one year, you may be eligible for reduced rates of taxation on any capital gain realized.
-Your ability to deduct capital losses is subject to limitations.
+If you are a United States person, you generally will recognize gain or loss on the sale, exchange, redemption or other taxable disposition of the bonds in an amount equal to the difference between the amount you realize on the transaction and your tax basis in the bonds (except that any amount attributable to accrued and unpaid interest will be treated as a payment of interest for U.S. federal income tax purposes, which will be taxable as described above).
+Your tax basis in a bond generally will be the U.S. dollar value of the peso-denominated purchase price of that bond on the date of purchase.
+If a United States person sells or otherwise disposes of a bond for pesos or any other non-U.S.